arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 - **10-30 Centibars**: Soil is adequately wet (except coarse sands, which are drying)
 - **30-60 Centibars**: Usual range for irrigation (most soils)
 - **60-100 Centibars**: Usual range for irrigation in heavy clay
-- **100-200 Centibars**: Soil is becoming dangerously dry- proceed with caution!
+- **100-200 Centibars**: Soil is becoming dangerously dry - Proceed with caution!

 ### Arduino Edge Control Code